jonesandjay123/Amazon-Food-Reviews-poc/README.md

 1. **Kaggle API authentication error**:
    - Verify that the `~/.kaggle/kaggle.json` file exists and has the correct permissions
+   - If using manual download method, this error can be ignored

 2. **Database file not found**:
    - Run `./download_data.sh` to download the database file
+   - Or follow the steps in "Option 2: Manual download" to download manually
    - Verify that the `data/database.sqlite` file exists

 3. **Gemini API errors**:
    - Confirm that the `GEMINI_API_KEY` is correctly set in the `.env` file
    - Check if the API key is valid and whether usage limits have been reached

+4. **LangChain related errors**:
+   - Confirm that all necessary LangChain-related packages are installed
+   - Check if the AI model API key is correct
+   - Look for specific error messages related to LangChain in the logs

 ## API Endpoint List